Psychology of Line, Shape, Colors, Textures, size, and Fit in Design

 Relaxed Fit

-Characteristics: loose fitting throughout, with extra room in the chest, waist, and legs for maximum comfort and freedom of movement.
+Characteristics: loose fitting throughout, with extra room in the chest, waist, and legs for maximum comfort and freedom of movement. creating feeling of no

 Best For: Casual or streetwear styles, or for individuals who prefer an oversized, laid-back look.